 - Put a layer of the marinara and lentil sauce at the bottom of the casserole dish.
 Just enough to cover it.

-- Add a layer of noodles.
-It’s great if they overlap a little
+- Add a single layer of lasagna noodles.
+It's ok if they overlap a little

-- Add a layer of the dairy free ricotta.
+- Add a layer of the homemade ricotta.

 - Add a layer of sauce on top

 - Add a layer of shredded dairy free cheese

 - Add a final layer of noodles

 - Continue until the casserole dish is full

 - Drizzle pasta sauce and dairy free cheese on the top layer.

 Serve this lasagna with a delicious side salad with homemade vegan Italian dressing.
 This also goes well with a side of steamed vegetables for some extra nutrition.